JetBrains/kotlin/docs/analysis/analysis-api/analysis-api.md

 ## Lifecycle Owners

-Every Lifecycle Owner has its lifecycle which is defined by corresponding `ValidityToken`.
+Every Lifecycle Owner has its lifecycle which is defined by corresponding `KtLifetimeToken`.
 There is a special function `analyseWithCustomToken` which allows specifying needed behaviour.
-There are also analyse function which is made for the IDE which analyses with `ReadActionConfinementValidityToken`
+There are also analyse function which is made for the IDE which analyses with `KtReadActionConfinementLifetimeToken`

-`ReadActionConfinementValidityToken` has the following contracts:
+`KtReadActionConfinementLifetimeToken` has the following contracts:

 * Accessibility contracts
     * Analysis should not be called from **EDT Thread**